greg-raven/grus/_posts/2006-02-25-feinstein-intel-corp-on-h-1b-visas.md

 MSNBC has quoted Craig Barrett of Intel as saying:

-> “We should just staple a green card to every advanced degree granted to a foreign national from a U.S. university in science and engineering.”
+> "We should just staple a green card to every advanced degree granted to a foreign national from a U.S. university in science and engineering."

 This is what the advocates of raising H-1B caps are fighting for.
-The Senate must stop taking its lead from leaders like this in the tech industry who — unlike Senators — have no need to be loyal to the American people.
+The Senate must stop taking its lead from leaders like this in the tech industry who --- unlike Senators --- have no need to be loyal to the American people.

 Unless Senators begin to realize how radical and anti-American these statements are, you are going to make immigration decisions that will eventually lead to your removal from Congress by the voters you are supposed to represent.